 Island Beach State Park is one of the last significant remnants of the barrier island ecosystem that once stretched along the entire northeast coast.
-This 10-mile stretch of undeveloped beach offers a rare escape from the commercialized shore.
+This 10-mile stretch of undeveloped beach offers a rare escape from the commercialized shore—a sanctuary that exists thanks to a quirk of history: the 1929 stock market crash bankrupted developer Henry Phipps before he could build his planned resort community.

-The park protects rare plants, animals, and one of the few remaining osprey colonies in New Jersey.
+The park protects rare plants, animals, and one of the densest osprey nesting populations in New Jersey—over 50 active nests line its shores.
 Miles of hiking trails wind through dunes and maritime forests.
-The southern natural area is particularly pristine, with limited beach access to protect nesting shorebirds.
+The southern natural area is particularly pristine, with limited access to protect nesting shorebirds.

 For visitors seeking nature rather than boardwalks, Island Beach provides an unparalleled experience.
 Surf fishing is world-class, and kayaking through the sedge islands offers wildlife viewing opportunities unavailable elsewhere on the shore.